merlinz01/redpepper/docs/security-features.md

 - Use a sufficiently large and securely generated pre-shared secret for each agent.
 - Make sure you trust all your custom state modules.
 - Make sure to change the API session secret key to a securely generated random value of sufficient length.
-- Make sure to change the API TOTP secret to a securely generated random value of sufficient length.
+- Make sure to set each API user's TOTP secret to a securely generated random value of sufficient length.
 - Keep all dependencies up to date.
 - Regularly backup your data.